jordansissel/logstash/docs/configuration.md

     # this is a comment

+    input { # comments can appear at the end of a line, too
+      # ...
+    }

+## Plugins

+The input, filter, and output sections all let you configure plugins.
+Plugins configuration consists of the plugin name followed by a block of settings for that plugin.
+For example, how about two file inputs:

+    input {
+      file {
+        path => "/var/log/messages"
+        type => "syslog"
+      }

+      file {
+        path => "/var/log/apache/access.log"
+        type => "apache"
+      }
+    }

+The above configures a two file inputs.
+Both set two config settings each: path and type.
+Each plugin has different settings for configuring it, seek the documentation for your plugin to learn what settings are available and what they mean.
+For example, the [file input][fileinput] documentation will explain the meanings of the path and type settings.

+[fileinput]: inputs/file

 ## Value Types

 The documentation for a plugin may say that a config field has a certain type.